Search

-Who this guide is for: Home karaoke users who assume more bass always improves the experience but notice vocals become less clear, less comfortable, or harder to follow.
+Who this guide is for: Home karaoke users who assume more bass always improves the experience but notice vocals become less clear, less comfortable, or harder to follow when the system sounds bigger.

 How this guide was prepared: This guide was written from a home-use perspective, focusing on how bass energy affects vocal masking, room behavior, rhythm feel, and singing comfort in real karaoke spaces.